-It is generally desirable for patrol officers to have the driver and occupants of the target vehicle remain in the vehicle throughout the duration of the pullover.
-But in certain situations, officers may need to direct the driver/occupants to get out of the vehicle.

-Examples of such situations include, but are not limited to:
+Driver/It is generally desirable for patrol officers to have the driver and occupants of the target vehicle remain in the vehicle throughout the duration of the pullover.
+But in certain situations, patrol officers may need to direct the driver/occupants to get out of the vehicle.Examples of such situations include, but are not limited to:

-- when the safety of the driver/occupants or the officer are at risk from passing traffic,
+- when the safety of the driver/occupants or the patrol officer are at risk from passing traffic,

 - verifying identification,

 - conducting a sobriety check of a driver who may be DUI,

 - continuing an investigation,

 - searching the vehicle, or

 - when an arrest is imminent.

-NOTE: Under such conditions, officers should consider requesting additional backup units.
+- NOTE: Under such conditions, patrol officers should consider requesting additional backup units.

+Directing

+driver/

+occupants

+out of target

+vehicle

-Directing driver/ occupants out of target vehicle The following table presents general guidelines for directing the driver and/or occupants out of the target vehicle.
+The following table presents general guidelines for directing the driver and/or occupants out of the target vehicle.

 Action General Guidelines Direct the driver/occupants to exit one at a time.
 Constantly monitor each person's movements.
 Advise person(s) to keep their hands in view.
 Consider opening and maintaining control of the vehicle door as the person exits the vehicle.
-This allows the officer to view the person's hands and use the door as a defensive tool to prevent an assault on the officer.
-Conduct a lawful search.
-As soon as practical, conduct a lawful search of each individual for weapons.
+This allows the peace officer to view the person's hands and use the door as a defensive tool to prevent an assault on the peace officer.
+Conduct a lawful search. • As soon as practical, conduct a lawful search of each individual for weapons.
 Maintain control of driver/occupants.
-Direct person(s) to a position which allows the officer to keep the target vehicle, and anyone remaining in the vehicle, in view at all times.
-Consider lawful option to control and/or prevent interference by driver/occupants while the officer is conducting the business of the pullover (e.g., placing persons in the back seat of a partitioned patrol unit, use of handcuffs, etc.).
+Direct person(s) to a position which allows the peace officer to keep the target vehicle, and anyone remaining in the vehicle, in view at all times.
+Consider lawful option to control and/or prevent interference by driver/occupants while the peace officer is conducting the business of the pullover (e.g., placing persons in the back seat of a partitioned patrol unit, use of handcuffs, etc.).
 Appropriate number of backup officers to act as cover officers.

-Voluntary exits

-Patrol officers may encounter situations when the driver and/or occupants of the target vehicle spontaneously exit the vehicle (without being requested to do so by the patrol officer).

-Although this may be an innocent action, it may also be a deliberate attempt to prevent the officer from approaching and observing contraband or weapons contained in the vehicle.
-This could also be a distraction technique and precursor to an assault.

-Driver's license checks

-A driver's license is one of the most common forms of identification.
-It is important that officers take appropriate actions to check both the validity and authenticity of the license and to establish the identity of the individual.

-Conducting a proper check of each driver's license can also:

-- confirm that the driver is authorized to operate a specific type of motor vehicle (e.g., Class A, Class B, or M1 endorsed), - enforce the provisions of the Vehicle Code which require possession of a valid driver license, - verify that the driver is complying with any restriction on the driver license. - confirm the driver's identity so that the driver can be cited and released, and - verify that the address is correct.

-NOTE: Running a driver's license check may also provide the officer with information such as any history of other violations, the existence of wants or warrants related to the individual, etc.

-NOTE: For additional information on accessing law enforcement data bases and information systems, and procedures for conducting a driver's license check, refer to LD 36: Information Systems.
+Voluntary exits the target vel do so by the Although this prevent the p weapons con rs may encounter situations when the driver and/or occupants of nicle spontaneously exit the vehicle (without being requested to patrol officer). s may be an innocent action, it may also be a deliberate attempt to patrol officer from approaching and observing contraband or tained in the vehicle.
+This could also be a distraction technique r to an assault.
+Driver's license checks A driver's license is one of the most common forms of identification.
+It is important that patrol officers take appropriate actions to check both the validity and authenticity of the license and to establish the identity of the individual.
+Conducting a proper check of each driver's license can also: confirm that the driver is authorized to operate a specific type of motor vehicle (e.g., Class A, Class B, or M1 endorsed), enforce the provisions of the Vehicle Code which require possession of a valid driver license, verify that the driver is complying with any restriction on the driver license, confirm the driver's identity so that the driver can be cited and released, and verify that the address is correct.
+NOTE: Running a driver's license check may also provide the patrol officer with information such as any history of other violations, the existence of wants or warrants related to the individual, etc. NOTE: For additional information on accessing law enforcement data bases and information systems, and procedures for conducting a driver's license check, refer to LD 36: Information Systems .